 WELCOME TO NORTH DEVON'S UNESCO BIOSPHERE RESERVE

-Reaching to the heights of Dartmoor and Exmoor and via the sea to Lundy, North Devon's Biosphere Reserve is one of 621 Reserves in 117 countries designated by UNESCO's Man and the Biosphere Programme and was the first of 6 to be designated in the UK.
+From the highlands of Dartmoor and Exmoor, down the river valleys to the sea and beyond Lundy, the North Devon Biosphere is one of 668 Reserves in 122 countries designated by UNESCO's Man and the Biosphere Programme and was the first of 6 to be designated in the UK.
 The designation secures a better future by linking people and nature today.

 North Devon's Biosphere Reserve is jointly funded by Devon County Council, North Devon Council, Torridge District Council